-Will Elon Musk disrupt government, enrich himself by it, or both?
+Elon Musk helped Trump win.
+How much influence will he wield now?

 - Deep Read ( 10 Min. )

-In his election-night victory speech at Mar-a-Largo, President-elect Donald Trump heaped praise on a supporter he called a “super genius” and a “special guy.”
+In his election night victory speech at Mar-a-Lago, President-elect Donald Trump heaped praise on a supporter he called a “super genius” and a “special guy.”

 “We have a new star,” Mr. Trump announced.
 “Elon.”